cosmicrays/DRAGON2-Beta_version/README.md

 Please make sure you have the GNU autotools and the GNU gcc compiler properly installed.

-HINT for MAC users:  We recommend to install the GCC compiler, the GNU autotools and the GSL/cfitsio libraries consistently with the same package manager.
+HINT for MAC users:  We recommend to install the GCC/G++ compiler for C/C++, the GNU autotools and the GSL/cfitsio libraries consistently with the same package manager.
 In particular, the installation process is fully tested within the HomeBrew environment ( https://brew.sh/ ) Within Homebrew, the following packages are needed:
 - autoconf